filipvanlaenen/iacasha1/results/Overview.md

 ## Number of Assignments

 The number of assignments is measured as the number of local variables used in the calculation.
-When all input bits have been fixed, the number of assginments will have been reduced to zero.
+When all input bits have been fixed, the number of assignments will have been reduced to zero.

 A reduction of the number of assignments may give an indication that the project